-The adoption of this Statement had no impact on the School District's financial statements but did result in expanded note disclosures.
-See Note I.C.12 and Note III.A for more information regarding the School District's fair value disclosures.
+The adoption of GASB #77 had no impact on the School District's financial statements but did result in new and expanded note disclosures.
+See Note IV.I for more information regarding the School District's tax abatements.

 C. Assets, Liabilities, Deferred Outflows / Inflows of Resources, and Equity